-At the start of season eight, Lu was hanging out with drunk Ray in Ibiiiiiiiiza and crashing at Sonja’s Home For Wayward Middle Aged Ladies.
+At the start of season eight, Lu was hanging out with drunk Ray in Ibiiiiiiiiza and crashing at Sonja’s Home For Wayward Middle-Aged Ladies.

-Then one morning, Lu and Sonja were having a little OJ in their nighties and fur coats when Lu spilled the news she was sleeping with mystery man.
+Then one morning, Lu and Sonja were having a little OJ in their nighties and fur coats when Lu spilled the news she was sleeping with a mystery man.
 She failed to mention he was Sonja’s longtime lover.

 Soon enough we found out Tom dated Ramona too, but LuAnn brushed the whole thing off.
 You’d think the fact the guy dated two of her good friends (and, LBR, half the cast of the TV show she’s on) would be a red flag.
 But nope!
 Lu already had her blinders on.
 She was all: Ramona’s ex guy?
 What ex guy?
 That’s not her ex guy!

 When Sonja revealed she slept with Tom two weeks before he got together with Luann, Lu said she was exaggerating, just like Ramona.
 Sonja said she’d been “lovers” with Tom on and off for ten years, but Luann claimed the whole thing was a one night stand.
 She took a very hard-line stance: there are BL and AL, Before Lu and After Lu.
 And BL did not matter.